MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/hyper-v-network-virtualization/Hyper-V-Network-Virtualization-Overview-in-Windows-Server-Technical-Preview.md

 Windows Server 2016 Technical Preview Hyper-V Network Virtualization provides policy-based, software-controlled network virtualization that reduces the management overhead faced by enterprises when they expand dedicated IaaS clouds, and it provides cloud hosters better flexibility and scalability for managing virtual machines to achieve higher resource utilization.

 An IaaS scenario that has virtual machines from different organizational divisions (dedicated cloud) or different customers (hosted cloud) requires secure isolation.
-Today’s solution, virtual local area networks (VLANs), can present significant disadvantages in this scenario.
+Today's solution, virtual local area networks (VLANs), can present significant disadvantages in this scenario.

 **VLANs**